Overview of Services

 - Notice of outcomes, permanent protective measures, and continuing supports;

 - Managing retaliation and the hostile academic environment;

 - Preventing recurrence.

-This training program will feature expert faculty who have served as practitioners in campus public safety, human resource management, student conduct, and legal affairs for campuses across Canada and the United States.
+This training program will feature expert faculty who have served as practitioners in campus police/public safety, human resource management, student conduct, and legal affairs for campuses across Canada and the United States.

 This course will provide scenarios, group work, lecture, and sample language/documents to attendees.

 Auditing existing sexual misconduct and discrimination policies and procedures